 From the mood swings to our bloating and appetite, your hormones affect the majority of all bodily functions throughout the 28-35 day menstrual cycle, including your skin.

 By understanding what happens to your skin through the lens of your hormones, you can optimize your skincare routine to minimize irritation and keep your skin looking its best.

 Don’t forget to build the foundation of a great skincare routine by living a well-balanced life!
-Be sure to eat your veggies, catch those zzz’s, manage stress levels, sweat daily, and listen to your skin needs.
+Be sure to eat your veggies, catch those zzz’s and get a good night’s sleep, manage stress levels, sweat daily, and listen to your skin needs.

 What is your favorite beauty lifehack in combating period acne?
 Let us know below or tweet us!